Note: Welcome to Part 2 in my 3-part series about how writing saved my life.

 First stop: The Hudson Dispatch, a now-defunct New Jersey daily, where I covered the crime scene.
 “Here comes Yoko Ono,” the cops would say when I showed up.
 Curious co-workers would ask, “What’s Chinatown like?”
 Or, “Can you recommend a good Chinese restaurant?”
 When the paper hired another female Asian American reporter, people sometimes mixed us up, which really pissed me off.

 It would be decades before I heard the word “microaggression.”
 Back then, I just ignored the racial awkwardness and fed off the adrenalin rush of news reporting.
-Working in the prehistoric, pre-Internet 1980s, gave me mad, old-school writing skills.
+I look back at this time with mixed emotions and quite a lot of fondness.
+After all, working in the prehistoric, pre-Internet 1980s, gave me mad, old-school writing skills.

 Writing saved my life — and career

 Within a year, I moved on to The Star-Ledger, New Jersey’s largest daily.
 Then, Crain’s New York Business got me back to the city.
-One day, some guy called claiming to be The New York Daily News business editor.
+One day, some guy called claiming to be The New York Daily News’ business editor.
 I thought it was a joke — until he said he read my articles and offered me a job.
-No more uderachieving for me.
+No more underachieving for me.

 My hometown paper was among the country’s top circulation dailies.
 The News was also Superman’s newspaper, serving as the model for Clark Kent’s Daily Planet.
 The News’ tough-talking, street-smart reporters ran in a macho, white boys’ club.
-Of course, I had a role to play too.
-While most of the guys were nice to me, being the paper’s first Asian American staff reporter was a little lonely.
+While most of the guys were nice to me, being the paper’s first Asian American staff reporter was lonely.

 But all around the country, women and other young journalists of color were in a similar dance with mainstream media.
 Our numbers kept growing in a profession dominated by straight, Anglo, middle-aged men.
 In 1987, within a year of landing the News gig, a group of us founded the New York Chapter of the Asian American Journalists Association (AAJA).
 I could tell a million stories about those days.
-Suffiice to say, we were starting to shake up the status quo.
+Suffiice to say, we started shaking up the status quo.